EveryOneIsGross/perSIMS/README.md

 - **Long-term considerations:** As I allow myself this moment of solace, my thoughts veer toward the future – will today find me more resilient?
 More focused?
 Or will the patterns of my life continue their predictable dance to nowhere new?

 >The Sim takes a deep breath before stepping under the warm, steady stream of water cascading from above.
 There's a sense of contentment as it allows itself this brief reprieve - an acknowledgment that even in monotony, there can often be moments of solace waiting... if one knows where to look and how to appreciate them fully. - sum perSIM

-PerSIM is an economic simulation project that models the behavior of a Sim in a virtual environment.
-The simulation takes into account various needs, economic constraints, and environmental factors to create a dynamic and interactive experience.

-## Features

-- Simulates a Sim's life in a virtual house
-- Manages various needs such as hunger, hygiene, energy, etc.
-- Implements a simple economic system with money and market dynamics
-- Provides visualization tools for analyzing simulation data

 ![image](https://github.com/user-attachments/assets/5f63459d-08c5-46d6-9429-a7567398a9f1)